Here’s a look at the death of Osama bin Laden.

 2009 (approx.) - Intelligence sources identify the area of Pakistan where the courier and his brother live.

-August 2010 - U.S. intelligence sources identify the Abbottabad compound as the home of the courier and his brother, men who have no obvious means of affording a $1 million home.
+August 2010 - US intelligence sources identify the Abbottabad compound as the home of the courier and his brother, who have no obvious means of affording a $1 million home.

 February 2011 - The intelligence on the Abbottabad compound is considered strong enough to begin planning action.

-March 14, 2011 - President Obama chairs the first of five National Security Council meetings to discuss an operation to raid bin Laden's compound and killing or capturing bin Laden.
+March 14, 2011 - President Obama chairs the first of five National Security Council meetings to discuss an operation to raid bin Laden’s compound.

 March 29, 2011 - Second National Security meeting.